dgaydukov/cert-aws/files/sa.md

 You can have multiple queues running at the same time.
 For example:
 * high priority queue with on-demand instances
 * low priority queue with spot instances

+###### DocumentDB
+It's fully managed, mongo-compatible document database service.
+You can store/query json data.
+MongoDB-compatible - means your current apps that using mongo, can be easily migrated to DocumentDB (which implements Apache 2.0 open source MongoDB 3.6 API).
+You can easily migrate your mongo to DocumentDB with DMS.
+It replicates each chunk of data 6 times across 3 AZ.
+Read - 8KB, write - 4KB.
+If you write 1 KB it counts as single IO.
+Yet concurrent write operations with size less than 4kb, are batched to reduce cost. min size - 10GB, max - 64TB.
+It automatically grows by 10GB chunks.
+Automated backups are enabled by default.
+Cluster can scale up to 1M reads per sec with up to 15 read replicas (read replica use same underlying storage updated by master).
+It doesn't support cross region replica (all replicas in same region only).

+###### Keyspaces
+It's managed Apache Cassandra–compatible (you can run Cassandra workloads using the same Cassandra Query Language (CQL)) database service.